vmbrasseur/Public_Speaking/README.md

 #### Mailing lists with tech CFPs

-* [Technically Speaking](https://tinyletter.com/techspeak), emphasizes inclusive conferences with stipends
+* [Technically Speaking](https://tinyletter.com/techspeak/archive), emphasizes inclusive conferences with stipends.
+Archive up to end of 2018 when it stopped publishing.

 ### Proposing talks